Kitware/VTK/Rendering/WebGPU/README.md

 - tools for building VTK

 ### Desktop
-On desktop (Linux, macOS, and Windows), this module uses Dawn's C++ WebGPU implementation.
+On desktop (Linux, macOS, and Windows), this module runs on Dawn's WebGPU implementation, through the C API.
 You can get Dawn with any of these two methods:

 1. Build Dawn from source.
 2. Fetch pre-built Dawn binaries built in release mode.